 The scientists who rejoiced when rocks were brought back from the moon have less grasp of the moon than the children who sing out, "How old are you, Mr. Moon?"
-Basho could apprehend the wonder of nature by watching the reflection of the full moon in the tranquillity of a pond.
-All the scientists did when they went off into space and stomped around in their spaceboots was to tarnish a bit of the moon's splendor for millions of lovers and children on the earth.
+Basho (A famous Japanese haiku poet (1644-1694).) could apprehend the wonder of nature by watching the reflection of the full moon in the tranquillity of a pond.
+All the scientists did when they went off into space and stomped around in their space boots was to tarnish a bit of the moon's splendour for millions of lovers and children on the earth.